 Autopilot adjustment and use

 Autopilot is the use of an automatic system to control the rudder on the vessel.
-Use of autopilot can reduce the fuel consumption by smoothing out the large angle rudder movements used to hold a steady course.
-Efficient and adaptive autopilot operations allow small deviations to course-line, but will use fewer and smaller angle rudder movements to maintain the course-line.
-This decreases the rudder movement and consequently reduces fuel consumption.
+Use of autopilot can reduce the fuel consumption by smoothing out larger rudder movements used to hold a steady course.
+Large rudder angles may cause a significant drag force, which would increase the total ship resistance and thus power demands.
+Efficient and adaptive autopilot operations allow small deviations to course-line but will use fewer and smaller angle rudder movements to maintain the course-line.
+This decreases the rudder movements and consequently reduces fuel consumption.
+Although autopilot is standard on modern ships, there is still an energy reduction potential by optimizing the use of such systems.

 Applicability and assumptions